tasket/wyng-util-qubes/README.md

 __wyng-util-qubes__

-Wrapper for Wyng backup system that saves and restores both data and settings for Qubes VMs.
+Wrapper for [Wyng](https://github.com/tasket/wyng-backup) backup system that saves and restores both data and settings for Qubes VMs.

-Uses a best-effort restoration process for restoring VM settings, which is a thorny problem on Qubes OS.
+To address the thorny issue of restoring VM settings on Qubes OS, a best-effort process is used for individually setting, re-setting or removing each value depending on whether the property exists in the backup and whether its writable and has a default value according to Qubes.
+This differs from the `qubes-backup` method which always creates new VMs when restoring, often resulting in extra, unwanted VMs which don't connect to each other or reference appropriate templates as the user originally intended.

+For each qube, both private and root volumes are backed up if the qube type is either template or standalone.
+Otherwise, the backup will include the private volume.

+Requirements:

+* Qubes OS 4.1 in a thin-LVM configuration
+* wyng-backup v0.3 or later

 Usage:
 ```
     wyng-util-qubes backup <qube_name [qube_name...]>
     wyng-util-qubes restore <qube_name [qube_name...]>
 ```

+Limitations:

+Currently, restore only retrieves the latest data from the default Wyng archive and dom0 backup is not supported.
+During restore, encrypted archives will prompt the user multiple times for a passphrase as Wyng doesn't yet have an authentication buffering ability.

+Apart from data, which is restored verbatim, restoration of VM settings may be imperfect.
+There is currently no way to ensure a complete match of settings in Qubes.
+However, VM names are preserved and existing VMs with matching names _will be overwritten._

 License:  GPL3